lucapompei/ReactiveRest/README.md

 4) <strong>Reactive HTTP request:</strong> based on Reactive programming paradigm, each HTTP response is asynchronously prepared, taking the advantage of using Observable, so that each Observer interested and subscribed to it, can obtain the response when it is processed.

-The Reactive REST client supports GET, POST, PUT and DELETE HTTP method.
+The Reactive REST client supports GET, POST, PUT and DELETE HTTP method and lets you indicate the maximum number of attempts to use to repeat an api call if an error occurs.

 API Usage
 --------